-Status of Project: On June 15th 2022, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, and MW-401) were gauged and sampled.
+Status of Project: On May 11th, 2023, ten groundwater monitoring wells (MW-1, MW-6, MW-7, MW-8, MW-9, MW-15, MW-101, MW-201, MW-301, and MW-401) were gauged and sampled.
 KCC pumped all monitoring wells utilizing a Proactive submersible pump to purge the wells.
 KCC took conductivity measurements continuously, and fluids with high salinity were containerized for disposal.
+Lab results have shown possible plume movement over the last year down gradient across Maize road towards MW-8.
+Smaller increases further down the gradient support that plume movement is occurring, but future data will be beneficial in determining the extent of the migration.